microsoft/Data-Science-For-Beginners/1-Introduction/01-defining-data-science/README.md

 <dl>
 <dt>Databases</dt>
 <dd>
-The most obvious thing to consider is **how to store** the data, i.e. how to structure them in a way that allows faster processing.
+The most obvious thing to consider is <b>how to store</b> the data, i.e. how to structure them in a way that allows faster processing.
 There are different types of databases that store structured and unstructured data, which [we will consider in our course](../../2-Working-With-Data/README.md).
 </dd>
 <dt>Big Data</dt>
 <dd>